disk91/helium-conditions/eula.md

 ##### `API fair use`
 API are fully accessible to access data and meta-data.
 Fair use limitation is fixed at 0.5 API request per second maximum per billing user calculated on an average time of 1 hour.
+The Daily fair-use API limitation is 1500 per billing user, calculated on rolling 24 hours.
 Over this limit the customer account can be suspended.

 ##### `Disaster Recovery Plan`